jakob0243/Basic_RSA/README.md

     -Click the "decrypt" button to decrypt the message

-- Instructions to run source code:
+- **Instructions to run source code**:

   -Run the file actual_system.py with decrypt.py, encrypt.py, primes.py and setup.py in same directory

-  -This will run the gui and use instructions above.
+  -This will run the gui and then you can use instructions above.